vishalbelsare/vale-server/docs/gui.md

-- `Preferred`: Entries marked as `Preferred` will be enforced on as-entered basis&mdash;for example, if the term "JavaScript" is marked as Preferred, any variation that doesn't exactly match (e.g., `Javascript`, `javascript`, etc.) will raise an error.
-Additionally, any Preferred entries will automatically be added as exceptions to `spelling`, `capitalization`, and `conditional` rules in all of your active styles.
+- `Preferred`: Entries marked as `Preferred` will be enforced on as-entered basis&mdash;for example, if the term "JavaScript" is marked as Preferred, any variation that doesn't exactly match (for example, `Javascript`, `javascript`, etc.) will raise an error.
+Additionally, any Preferred entries will automatically be added as exceptions to `spelling`, `capitalization`, and `conditional` rules in all your active styles.

   ![A screenshot of a dashboard entry being created.](assets/ui/dash-entry.png)